DSutyak/CUSail/README.md

 #Recent Updates (10/6/16)

--Added the most curretn version of the algorithm to the Short Term Navigation Algorithm folder -Added the most curretn version of the arduino code to the Arduino Navigation Code folder
+-Added the most current version of the algorithm to the Short Term Navigation Algorithm folder

+-Added the most current version of the arduino code to the Arduino Navigation Code folder